rsuite/rsuite/examples/with-typescript/README.md

 yarn dev
 ```

-Open the browser at `http://localhost:3000/`.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.